another-elm/std/README.md

 ## Rules

 * Each kernel function may only be called via a type annotated redefinition in an elm file.
-* Kernel functions may **not** call globally defined elm functions.
-    Elm functions _can_ be passed into kernel functions as arguments.
 * Kernel functions may **not** call other kernel functions.